Best Online Master’s Degrees in: Health Informatics

 Students graduating with a master's degree in health informatics should have the skills and abilities needed to use and apply information technology for the purpose of improving healthcare delivery and systems.
 They can go on to pursue careers as health informaticists in a range of healthcare organizations, such as hospitals, clinics, pharmaceutical companies, health insurance companies, research labs, and more.
 Possible job titles include health information manager, health information specialist, information systems analyst, and information systems manager.

-In May 2010, computer and information systems managers earned a median annual salary of $115,780 and computer systems analysts earned a median salary of $77,740, the BLS reported.
-Those interested in pursuing master’s degrees in health informatics should keep in mind that these projections are not guarantees of employment or salary, which can vary by location, work experience, education level, economic conditions, and more.
+Computer and information systems managers earned a median annual salary of $115,780 and computer systems analysts earned a median salary of $77,740, the BLS reported.
+Those interested in pursuing master's degrees in health informatics should keep in mind that these projections are not guarantees of employment or salary, which can vary by location, work experience, education level, economic conditions, and more.